friday-fish/friday-fish.github.io/_talks/2025-12-05-alvaro-del-pino-gomez.md

 location: HFG 707
 speaker: Álvaro del Pino Gómez
 abstract: >
-  When our ambient manifold is Kähler, the Seiberg-Witten equations fcan be rewritten in terms of certain holomorphic objects called vortices (namely, holomorphic line bundles and sections thereof).
+  When our ambient manifold is Kähler, the Seiberg-Witten equations can be rewritten in terms of certain holomorphic objects called vortices (namely, holomorphic line bundles and sections thereof).
 This allows us to explicitly compute the Seiberg-Witten invariant in some cases.
 The goal of the talk is to explain this line